Disa-im/DisaOpenSource/README.md

 # ![](http://i.imgur.com/g0MZFu1.png) Disa's Open Source Repository

 Welcome to Disa's open source repository!
-Disa is a unified messenger currently available for Android devices.
-This open source repository aims to provide you everything needed to start developing plugins for your favorite instant messaging plaforms (or anything that you can really _make_ out of this platform).
+Disa is a unified messenger currently available for Android devices (more platforms soon to come!).
+This open source repository aims to provide you everything needed to start developing your own plugins for your favorite instant messaging plaforms (or anything that you can really _make_ out of it).

 __Please note that the documention currently provided is in a very prelimenary state.
 Over the next few months, significant efforts will be placed on maturing it.
 If you can't figure it out, raise an issue or check back a month later (in hope for your question(s) answered with newly provided documentation).__